Barf (Lake District): Summit

 The summit is a small platform with a thin covering of grass, only a little way back from the eastern slope.
 The view eastward to Skiddaw and Longside Edge is excellent, with Bassenthwaite Lake in the foreground.
 A selection of the Eastern and Southern Fells can also be seen.
 Lord's Seat blocks much of the panorama westward although the sea makes an appearance.

 Ascents

 The direct assault via the Bishop is described by Wainwright as "Not a walk.
 A very stiff scramble, suitable only for people overflowing with animal strength and vigour.".
-This route is strongly discouraged by signage at the foot, and listed as an accident hotspot by the local mountain rescue.
+This route is strongly discouraged by signs at the foot, and listed as an accident hotspot by the local mountain rescue.
 In January 2023 was the site of a rescue prominently covered in the national press.
 A line further to the south following Beckstones Gill is perhaps to be preferred.
 Barf can easily be gained indirectly, having first ascended Lord's Seat.